-Use Protein remover pads to ensure all residue is removed, and to tackle any leftover, stubborn makeup.
+Use the Protein Remover Pads to ensure all residue is removed, and to tackle any stubborn, leftover makeup.

-Apply Cleanser with your two micro-brushes, followed by Primer in the same way.
+Apply some Cleanser with your two micro-brushes, followed by the Primer in the same way.

-Finally, you’re going to take your Booster.
-This is a bit of a magical product which increases your lash retention by opening up the hair cuticle and giving the glue more surface area to grip onto.
-It does this simply due to it having a slightly alkaline pH level.
+Finally, you’re going to add your Booster.
+This magical product increases your lash retention by opening up the hair cuticle and giving the glue more surface area to grip onto.
+This is because the Booster has a slightly alkaline pH level.

 Apply a drop of Booster to two micro brushes, dab off the excess and apply to those natural lashes in exactly the same way that you applied your Cleanser and Primer.

-Now lashes are completely clean and more ready to receive extensions than they ever have been before!
+Now the lashes are completely clean, and ready to receive extensions better than they ever have been before!

 Product Cost: £79.95

 Time Spent: 15 Minutes

-What I will say here is that Booster isn’t for the faint of heart - it will also speed up your glue’s drying time so you need to ensure you are ready for that.
-I’d recommend first trying a sample of Booster if you’re not 100% sure that it’s right for you at the moment, and only invest in a full-sized bottle when you’re ready to take that step.
+One thing to keep in mind if you do want to use a Booster, is that it will also speed up your glue’s drying time, so you need to ensure you are ready for that.
+We recommend trying a sample of Booster first, if you’re not 100% sure that it’s right for you at the moment, and only invest in a full-sized bottle when you’re ready to take that step.

-However you carry out your lash pre-treatment routine, be sure to never ever skip it, and always be super thorough.
-Remember - lash retention is client retention.
+However you choose to carry out your lash pre-treatment routine, be sure to never ever skip it, and always be thorough.
+Remember - lash retention is client retention!